Henryford52/Henryford52/README.md

 Web developer(react) || Mobile developer(flutter)
 -------------------------------------------------

 I am Detail-oriented, organized and meticulous developer. who Works at a fast pace to meet tight deadlines.
 I am Enthusiastic team player ready to contribute to company success.An experienced Front-end Developer talented at translating UI into testable engineering plans.
-Maintains exceptional development quality from conception through distribution
+Maintains exceptional development quality from conception through distribution.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [henryuzzi75@gmail.com](mailto:henryuzzi75@gmail.com)